RssnlGM/ASBPM_UPB/README.md

 ## **COMMON TROUBLESHOOTING:**
-- GIS files should be edited or manipulated in ArcGIS Pro.
+- (For [1] Pre-processing) GIS files should be edited or manipulated in ArcGIS Pro.
 The use of other GIS manipulation software will not guarantee compatibility.
 - Check that all the source directory are correct.
 - Check that all the versions of the packages are correct.
 The use of newer versions will not guarantee proper working state especially for the Jupyter Notebook files.